26 Amazing Employee Appreciation Ideas For 2019

 It might sound cliche, but small courtesies like a manager saying “thank you” to the team members can make a huge difference.

-We, humans, are emotional creatures and these small gestures can come off as a pleasant surprise to the team members.
+We, humans, are emotional creatures.
+These small everyday gestures can come off as a pleasant surprise and make employees feel valued.

-When you actually take the time out to involve with them on a personal level, employees feel that you actually care about them.
+When you actually take the time out to get involved with them on a personal level, employees feel that you actually care about them.
 It is especially meaningful when the appreciation comes from their bosses.

 Because honestly, everyone expects the managers and leaders to be bossy and unreachable.
 But when you thank them for their efforts, it can be a heart-melting moment that can bring respect for you and the business.

-Convey these “thank you’s” either in a heartful written card or, better yet, through a friendly handshake.
+Convey these “thank you’s” either in a heartful written card, social media or (better yet) through a friendly handshake.
 Employees thrive at work when they know their contributions have meaning.

-Perhaps the best gift to give your employees is the public recognition of their work.
+Perhaps the best gift to give your employees is recognizing your employees publicly for a great job done.

 Talk about what you appreciate about that particular employee.
 About how his/her contributions have aided to a project’s successful completion.
 Mention about their desirable quirks like “always being on time” or such.

-Related articles - 30 Best Words of Appreciation for Employees
+Related article - 50 Best Words of Appreciation for Employees

 Sometimes the simplest ideas are the best ones.

-An extra day off can mean a whole lot of possibilities to an overworked and overstressed employee.
+An extra day off can mean a whole lot of possibilities to an overworked and overstressed employees.

 It means that they can catch up on the countless movies that they have missed.
 Finally going on a picnic with their loved ones.
 Or it just might be a beautiful day to sleep in.

-There are few things people love more than an extra day of freedom aside from the weekend.
+There are few things that employees feel more love for than an extra day of freedom aside from the weekend.